 Ovary Removal is Common with Hysterectomy – Now What?

 In animal research, hormone replacement with 17B – estradiol immediately after the ovaries are removed seems to temper the damage, at least in the short term.
-There are no long term studies.
-Similarly, epidemiological studies in human women suggest hormone replacement immediately open menopause and/or hysterectomy with oophorectomy reduces clinical symptoms associated the diseases of aging – e.g. the cognitive decline of Alzheimer’s and other dementias.
+There are no long-term studies.
+Similarly, epidemiological studies in human women suggest hormone replacement immediately after open menopause and/or hysterectomy with oophorectomy reduces clinical symptoms associated with the diseases of aging – e.g. the cognitive decline of Alzheimer’s and other dementias.
 However, since the synthetic estrogens used pharmacologically are different compounds than those produced endogenously (and used in basic and animal research) and because there are no mitochondrial imaging or even mitochondrial function tests done with human females given hormone replacement, it is difficult to compare the two sets of literature.

 Other Hormones and Additional Pathways